whitewizard85/multimodalEmotionRecognition/README.md

 ## Evaluation protocol and caveats

-**This is the most important section to read before trusting these numbers.** Two things to know:
+Two things worth knowing before using these numbers:

 1. **Fusion is evaluated on synthetically paired samples.** The audio, text, and visual test sets are independently collected — there is no